How To Tarp a Roof

 Remember, this is meant to buy you time, not be a long-term solution.
 Use that time wisely to get roof repairs scheduled.
 Document everything for insurance, monitor the tarp regularly, and stay safe up there.
 Lastly, keep in mind that no amount of property damage is worth risking injury.
 If conditions aren’t right or you’re not comfortable with any part of this process, make the call and get professional help.

-Hulsey Roofing Co. has been helping homeowners through roof emergencies for 40+ years.
+Hulsey Roofing proudly serves homeowners in Mehlville, Fenton, Imperial, and beyond.
+We’ve been helping homeowners through roof emergencies for 40+ years.
 We handle everything from storm damage assessments to complete roof replacements, and yes, we work with all insurance companies to make the process as painless as possible.
 Get in touch today!